imoore76/ldlm-docs/ldlm/concepts.rst

-    In rare cases where client connections are unreliable, a lock timeout could be used on all locks and the :ref:`No Unlock on Client Disconnect <configuration:No Unlock on Client Disconnect>` option set in the LDLM server.
+    In rare cases where client connections are unreliable, a lock timeout could be used on all locks and the :ref:`No Unlock on Client Disconnect <server/configuration:No Unlock on Client Disconnect>` option set in the LDLM server.
 This would be tolerant of client disconnects while still ensuring that no deadlocks occur.